-- Power Pop group Ozma have never quite shaken the Weezer comparisons, due to being a Power Pop group with a geeky image who prominently use New Wave-influenced keyboard melodies.
+- Ozma have never quite shaken the Weezer comparisons, due to being a Power Pop group with a geeky image who prominently use New Wave-influenced keyboard melodies.
 It's not always negative though - it seems that for every one person who dismisses them as too derivative, there's someone else who's a fan of both Weezer and Ozma.
 The fact that their debut came out a few months after Weezer's base-breaking third album may have even contributed to their popularity, and it's notable that their earliest big break came from being voted in by Weezer fans to be an opening act for a 2001 tour.

 - These days, any alternative rock band with a female singer will be accused of trying to steal the spotlight from Paramore.
 The most common victim is Hey Monday.